 This usually means the user exists in only one organization.

 Fix: Admins must manually add the user to the additional Network Location where access is required.
+If member sync is enabled for your network, newly added or reactivated members will sync automatically — contact support@optixapp.com to check if this is enabled for your account.

 Users say their payment method is missing